 I would be lying if I never said that sometimes I felt it was unfair that the burden of lifting our family out of a paycheck-to-paycheck existence always fell on me.

 Jealousy can be shameful.
 Feeling resentful can be just as bad, which is why I have admitted this to only a few close people, but I have felt all of these things when I felt stressed, depressed, crying and paralyzed with fear because I didn’t have jobs lined up, or when I crammed 16 hour days working on deadlines while scrubbing the bathtub during work breaks.
 Being the breadwinner didn’t put much of a strain in our relationship, but it did make Mark keenly aware that I was having these feelings sometimes.
 It made him feel guilty that he couldn’t solely support our family through his career choice and so he overcompensated by doing everything else around the house.
 To be clear, I never believed that it was the man’s job to support the family.
 I have talked with some dads about feeling the same kind of pressure and stress as the main breadwinner so it’s not even specifically about gender roles.
 I didn’t grow up expecting to be taken care of, after all, my mom switched careers solely because she was faced with sending 2 kids to college soon and my dad’s business wasn’t earning the money that we needed.
-Like my mom, I felt a huge amount of pressure to be the one, self imposed or not, because I had more earning potential than Mark did.
+Like my mom, I felt a huge amount of pressure to be the one, self imposed or not, because I had more earning potential.

 But you know what?
 Looking back from where I stand now, I don’t think I would have changed a thing.
 As stressful as it was and still is, I’m grateful that our situation pushed me in survival mode to work harder.
 I’m certainly happy that I kept my career.
 I realized early on, even in the baby years, that I needed to keep that part of my identity to stay sane.
 In the end, who was earning what didn’t matter.
 The money didn’t matter.
 What did matter was that we were both equal partners in parenting and home life.